 About the project

 Kantine Zukunft Berlin (engl.: Canteen “Future” Berlin) is an initiative dedicated to a sustainable transformation of Berlin’s public catering.
-Through active and long-term consultation, with in-house trainings, seminars and workshops as well as networking events (our Canteen Meet-Ups), we are working together with teams from Berlin’s canteen kitchens to change the urban canteen landscape towards more quality, sustainability and appreciation.
+Through needs-oriented and long-term consultation, with in-house trainings, seminars and workshops as well as networking events, we are advising and collaborating with teams from Berlin’s canteen kitchens to change the urban canteen landscape towards more quality, sustainability and appreciation.

 More than „just“ organic